 SIA has a 15-credit language proficiency.
 Every student has a different situation, so please be sure to review our website to determine how you will meet the requirement.
 This must be fulfilled in order to graduate.
 We will remain in touch with you through the summer about this requirement.
 Please note - if you will be starting the proficiency from scratch, you'll likely want to plan to take a language course in the fall to allow enough time to complete the proficiency while at Penn State.

 Our students may elect to live either on- or off-campus.
 On-campus housing is not guaranteed for graduate students but is available on a first-come, first-serve basis.
 Many of our students elect to live off-campus.
-The Office of Off-Campus Living may be useful when trying to locate a rental property.
+We've complied this guide to apartment complexes in State College for your reference.
+The Office of Off-Campus Living may also be useful when trying to locate a rental property.
 Some students use Craigslist or other State College rental websites.
 SIA is glad to offer our opinion or assistance when deciding on a rental property but cannot be involved with the leasing process.

 Registering for Classes, Penn State email, etc.